School Food Service HACCP Resources

 The FNS Office of Food Safety web site provides food safety education and training resources for school food service professionals and child nutrition program operators.

-Guidance for School Food Authorities.
-Developing a School Food Safety Program Based on the Process Approach to HACCP Principle
+The National School Lunch Act HACCP (Hazard Analysis Critical Control Point) guidance document (2005) Guidance for School Food Authorities.
+Developing a School Food Safety Program Based on the Process Approach to HACCP Principle is a good place to start if developing a new HACCP food safety program.

 Provides foodservice personnel at all levels with an up-to-date source of information for managing a safe and sanitary foodservice operation.
 The chapters cover topics such as: food safety, microorganisms, how to keep a clean and sanitary foodservice operation, prevention of foodborne illness, process for foodborne illness prevention, and food safety programs in schools.
 Revised 2015.